Last Updated on

 4. Nick Brandt

-Nick Brandt is an English photographer that is well known for his conservation efforts and pushing the boundaries when it comes to wildlife and nature images.
+Nick Brandt is an English photographer that is well known for his conservation efforts and pushing the boundaries when it comes to wildlife photography.
 His photographic themes many times relate back to the disappearing natural world, and how much of it is destroyed by mankind.

 Brandt is very well known for his trilogy of conservation photo books centered around Africa.
 His projects include On This Earth, A Shadow Falls, and Across This Ravaged Land.
 These have won him multiple awards, as well as drawn much publicity and attention to the poaching problem happening today in Africa and efforts to help curb it.